bjoern-janson/adaptive-evolutionary-dynamics/docs/04_reachable_space.md

 ## Overview

-The Adaptive Evolutionary Architecture is centered on a distinction between:
+The Adaptive Evolutionary Architecture is centered on the distinction between:

-\[
+$$
 \text{possible futures}
-\]
+$$

 and:

-\[
+$$
 \text{reachable futures}
-\]
+$$

 The framework does not attempt to model the entire space of physically or logically possible outcomes.

-Instead, it studies the subset of transformations that a system can actually access given its current configuration, resources, representations, and adaptive mechanisms.
+Instead, it studies the subset of transformations that a system can actually access given its current:

+- configuration,
+- resources,
+- representations,
+- adaptive mechanisms.

 The central object is:

-\[
-\boxed{
+$$
 \mathcal{P}^{reach}(t)
-}
-\]
+$$

-the reachable transformation space at time \(t\).
+the reachable transformation space at time $t$.

 ---